iosdevzone/IDZGunzip/README.md

 A category on NSData that provides a simple way to gunzip gzipped data.

 Using the category is very straight forward.
+1. Add libz.dylib to your project.
-First make sure you add libz.dylib to your project.
-Then you do something like this:
+2. Add NSData+IDZGunzip.m and NSData+IDZGunzip.h to your project.
+3. Then you do something like this:
 ```objective-c
 #import "NSData+IDZGunzip.h"